CriGoT/idea-badge-tutorial/README.md

 As before, we will now go through the code line-by-line of how you

-Just like before, we need to open a new PHP tag, and start the session (note that this does not start a new session if one already exists, rather it will resume the existing session that the user started in `index.php` earlier):
+Just like before, we need to open a new PHP tag, and start (resume) the session (note that this does not start a new session if one already exists, rather it will resume the existing session that the user started in `index.php` earlier):

 ```php
 <?php